Generating Quantum Reservoir State Representations with Random Matrices: Abstract

 \section{Abstract}

-We demonstrate a novel approach to reservoir computer measurements through the use of a simple quantum system and random matrices to motivate how atomic-scale devices might be used for real-world computing applications.
-In our approach, random matrices are used to construct reservoir measurements, introducing a simple, scalable means for producing state descriptions.
-In our studies, systems as simple as a five-atom Heisenberg spin chain are used to perform several tasks, including time series prediction and data interpolation.
-The performance of the measurement technique as well as their current limitations are discussed in detail alongside an exploration of the diversity of measurements yielded by the random matrices.
-Additionally, we explore the role of the parameters of the spin chain, adjusting coupling strength and the measurement dimension, yielding insights into how these learning machines might be automatically tuned for different problems.
-This research highlights the use of random matrices as measurements of simple quantum systems for natural learning devices and outlines a path forward for improving their performance and experimental realisation.
+We demonstrate a novel approach to reservoir computation measurements using random matrices.
+We do so to motivate how atomic-scale devices could be used for real-world computational applications.
+Our approach uses random matrices to construct reservoir measurements, introducing a simple, scalable means of generating state representations.
+In our studies, two reservoirs, a five-atom Heisenberg spin chain and a five-qubit quantum circuit, perform time series prediction and data interpolation.
+The performance of the measurement technique and current limitations are discussed in detail, along with an exploration of the diversity of measurements provided by the random matrices.
+In addition, we explore the role of reservoir parameters such as coupling strength and measurement dimension, providing insight into how these learning machines could be automatically tuned for different problems.
+This research highlights the use of random matrices to measure simple quantum reservoirs for natural learning devices, and outlines a path forward for improving their performance and experimental realization.